Kritika29-1999/HireMe/README.md

 Tech stack used:
 Thymeleaf,
 Spring, and
-Google cloud platform (GCP) for database and storage.
+Google cloud platform (GCP) for database and storage. this application will not run because of the security purpose, the google credentials have been removed.